#Project configuration

 .
 The Retype GitHub Action uses retype build

-is only to be used during local development.
+is only to be used during local development and not on a live production web server.

 If false